Holo-Host/saltmine/README.md

 (EMAIL SENDING IS DEFERRED FOR CLOSED ALPHA)

-A value will be stored in the KV associating their email with a “pending” note, the salt, and the verification token.
+* A value will be stored in a KV associating their email with a “pending” note, the salt.
+* A second KV stores email and the verification token and token expiration.

 The salt will be echoed to the user in the response.